rolypolytoy/schiff-base/mbihc/README.md

 5% EtoAc, 95% Hexane used for these.
 Using 4% or 3% may help in making the Rf values more reasonable than the 70-90% they were hovering at here, but 5% provides sufficient, consistent performance in minutes.

-How crystals of MBIHC look like (sample courtesy of Jugminder Singh, PhD student and faculty at Deshbandhu College, University of Delhi):
+How crystals of MBIHC look like (sample courtesy of Jugminder Singh, PhD student and faculty at Deshbandhu College, University of Delhi, and the original synthesizer of MBIHC):

 ![1000135003](https://github.com/user-attachments/assets/e1e4c923-5ee1-45c3-bb8f-ebb157013907)